 The WAAC grants degrees in the M.Arch.1 program for those students with a five-year professional degree, and the M.Arch.2 program for students with a four-year Bachelor of Science in Architecture degree.
 M.Arch.3 students are able to attend the WAAC during their thesis level of study after having completed their first two years at the main campus in Blacksburg, Virginia.
 The WAAC also offers a Master of Landscape Architecture degree as a three year program for individuals with a baccalaureate degree background.
+Students interested in a degree in Urban Design can apply through the Master of Science in Architecture.
+The Urban Design Concentration requires 3-4 semesters of study with a background in design; students without a design background can enter the program after a foundation year in the Landscape program.
 A Ph.D. in Architecture and Design Research is available to qualified candidates.

 The many architectural firms in the area provide opportunities for paid office internship to students of the WAAC, and class schedules are arranged to facilitate up to twenty hours of professional work weekly, while remaining academically at full time.